dipneupane/.NET-EC2_Deployment_Demo/README.md

-# .NET-EC2_Deployment_Demo
+# .NET to AWS EC2 Deployment Demo
-Demo project to deploy .NET API project on AWS EC2
+This Demo project has been used to practice deploying .NET API project on AWS EC2